dbohdan/recur/README.md

 - `exit(code: int | None) -> None` — exit with the exit code.
   If `code` is `None`, exit with the exit code for a missing command (255).
+- `flush_stdout() -> None` — if recur is running with the option `-O`/`--hold-stdout`, recur will output the command's buffered standard output when it has finished evaluating the condition. recur will print the standard output whether the condition is true or false and also if `exit` is called.
+  The function does nothing without the option `-O`/`--hold-stdout`.
 - `inspect(value: Any, *, prefix: str = "") -> Any` — log `value` prefixed by `prefix` and return `value`.
   This is useful for debugging.